-Article 5 Examiners, external examiners and ad hoc committees
+Article 5 Appointment of examiners, external examiners and ad hoc committees

-- 1. The members of staff responsible for providing the teaching in the relevant subject will be the examiners that conduct examinations. - 2.
+- 1. The Board of Examiners appoints as examiners the members of staff responsible for conducting examinations and determining the results. - 2.
 The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be made for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
-The Board of Examiners may appoint ad hoc committees.
+The Board of Examiners may appoint ad hoc committees, including an assessment committee as referred to in Article 24.